brianary/scripts/README.md

 - **[Find-DbColumn.ps1](Find-DbColumn.ps1)**: Searches for database columns.
 - **[Find-Indexes.ps1](Find-Indexes.ps1)**: Returns indexes using a column with the given name.
 - **[Find-SqlDeprecatedLargeValueTypes.ps1](Find-SqlDeprecatedLargeValueTypes.ps1)**: Reports text, ntext, and image datatypes found in a given database.
+- :new: **[Initialize-DatabaseNotebook.ps1](Initialize-DatabaseNotebook.ps1)**: Populates a new notebook with details about a database.
 - **[Measure-DbColumn.ps1](Measure-DbColumn.ps1)**: Provides statistics about SQL Server column data.
 - **[Measure-DbColumnValues.ps1](Measure-DbColumnValues.ps1)**: Provides sorted counts of SQL Server column values.
 - **[Measure-DbTable.ps1](Measure-DbTable.ps1)**: Provides frequency details about SQL Server table data.